-UNH, one of my biggest individual stock holdings not only paid out a strong dividend as I talked about here but also continued its strong performance with a 3.58% return since the last update.
+UNH, one of my biggest individual stock holdings paid out a strong dividend as I talked about here and also continued its strong performance with a 3.58% return since the last update.

-My ESPP(employee stock purchase plan) also came in this month and while I account for that in my portfolio total by estimating the purchase price, I’m often a bit off due to the way the discount functions.
+My ESPP(employee stock purchase plan) also came in this month.
+While I account for that in my portfolio total by estimating the purchase price, I’m often a bit off due to the way the discount functions.
 That means that my asset allocation will be skewed by that until I get rid of the stock and re-allocate the money.

-The portfolio was up 0.55% and was driven by 2.8% growth in my taxable accounts, a -0.07% return in my tax-advantaged accounts and a 3% reduction in my cash holdings as I continued to buy ETFs to fill my asset shortfalls.
+The portfolio was up 0.55% and was driven by 2.8% growth in my taxable accounts.
+My tax-advantaged account had a -0.07% return.
+Cash had a 3% reduction as I continued to buy ETFs to fill my asset shortfalls.

 Cash makes up 7% of my overall portfolio and I’m eager to find some uses for it.
 I mentioned in my dividend update that we were looking for a house and also made an offer on one.
-Unfortunately, it didn’t go the way we wanted and we didn’t get the house but it’s possible that I dip into some of this cash to put down a bigger than 20% down payment as it’s a guaranteed 4% return on my cash.
+Unfortunately, it didn’t go the way we wanted and we didn’t get the house.
+Still, it’s possible that I dip into some of this cash to put down a bigger than 20% down payment.
+That’s a guaranteed 4% return on my cash.

-I’ve shown little drive to purchase a ton in this market leaving my cash pile quite high for quite some time and using it on a down payment would force me to use that money as I’m obviously not super eager to buy individual securities right now.
+I’ve shown little drive to purchase a ton in this market leaving my cash pile quite high.
+Using it on a down payment would force me to use that money as I’m obviously not super eager to buy individual securities right now.

-If I do buy a house, these portfolio updates may transition to net worth updates as I’d like to see a big picture view of all my assets once a house comes into play but that’s a decision for another day.
+If I do buy a house, these portfolio updates may transition to net worth updates.
+I’d like to see a big picture view of all my assets once a house comes into play but that’s a decision for another day.

 Let’s take a look at my asset allocation.

-Bonds and REITs were the laggards last month and they’re still trailing but the small and mid-caps join them alongside the emerging markets this month.
+Bonds and REITs were the laggards last month and they’re still trailing.
+Now, small and mid-caps join them alongside the emerging markets this month.